The Truth About Website Ownership

 The Dreaded "Rebuild" Conversation

 You feel like you just finished your last website rebuild, how could we possibly be looking at doing a new one?!
-Unfortunately, that's often the reality when you use trendy, cheap tech (I'm looking at you Wordpress, Wix and Squarespace!!!)
+Unfortunately, that's often the reality when you use trendy, cheap tech (I'm looking at you WordPress, Wix and Squarespace!!!)

 Web developers are not (always) looking for a payday when they suggest a website rebuild - More times than not, it's literally a necessity.
 Tech fads come and go, styles change and SEO strategy evolves.
-Learning the system your site used 5 years ago to make a few content updates is not going to be attractive to any developer.

-Why Developers Always Seem to Suggest a RebuildRinse & Repeat
+Why Developers Always Seem to Suggest a Rebuild

 You either pay for expensive emergency fixes to band-aid the problems, or you start over with a completely new website and developer.
 Either way, you're back at step one with a bigger bill and the same fundamental problem: